SAP-archive/cloud-platform-connectivity-principal-propagation/README.md

 Currently there are no known issues.

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
+This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the  [LICENSE](LICENSE) file.